Assessing the Economic and Social Impact of Community Gardening in Allegheny County

 Released November 2009

 In the shadow of population decline, an imminent capital decision, and (despite growing library use), a second major cut in state library funding in a decade, the Carnegue Library of Pittsburgh asked the CED to take a comprehensive look at its system of local branches, and examine the pros, cons, and risks of a set of possible mergers, closures, and local moves.
 Among its many findings, the report found that despite population declines in physically isolated markets, no closure or merger would be painless; but that some moves might be beneficial.
-Since its release, the issue of reconfiguration became a heated topic, a new source of library funding has been established for the CLP, and rightsizing plans have been scaled back.
-The report, and other developments in this ongoing issue can be found at CLP’s website.
+Since its release, the issue of reconfiguration became a heated topic, a new source of library funding was established for the CLP, and rightsizing plans have been scaled back.

 Published March 2008